 One of the biggest differences between bed bugs and fleas is their bite.
 Flea bites can be really itchy and appear as red bumps.
 They usually have a red ring around the bite.
 Three or four bites are typically grouped together.
 Flea bites are most commonly found on legs and ankles.
 However, they can also bite elbows, armpits, and knees.

 Not everyone will develop symptoms from a bed bug bite.
 If you do, they will be red, itchy bumps.
 Unlike flea bites, they won’t have a red halo.
 You’ll notice clusters of bites in a line or zig-zag pattern.
 These bites can take time to show up.
 Bed bugs bite while you sleep, so any areas exposed at night can be bitten.

+Knowing how to identify bed bugs will make it easier to get rid of these pests.
 Here are some common signs that you might have bed bugs in your home.

 - Bed Bug Activity: Spotting bed bugs is the most obvious sign of an infestation.
 They can be found on your bed, bedframe, headboard, or even in a nightstand drawer.
 If you find one, there’s a good chance others are hiding nearby.